microbus-io/fabric/README.md

 <img src="./microbus-logo.svg" height="100" alt="Microbus.io logo">
 </p>

+### Build, Test, Deploy & Operate Microservice Architectures Smarter at Scale
+* <strong>Dramatically-simplified engineering experience</strong>
+* <strong>10x reduction in hardware footprint</strong>
+* <strong>4x engineering productivity</strong>

 `Microbus` is a holistic open source framework for the development, testing, deployment and operation of microservices at scale.
-It combines best-in-class OSS, tooling and best practices into an elevated engineering experience.
+It combines best-in-class OSS, tooling and best practices into a dramatically-simplified engineering experience.

 Build entire cloud-enabled, enterprise-class and web-scalable solutions comprising a multitude of microservices, all on your local development machine.
-Deploy to suit your needs, as a standalone executable or as pods on Kubernetes.
+Deploy to suit your needs, as a standalone executable or individual containers.

 ## 🍴 Table of Content